-1Q 2023 2Q 2023 3Q 2023 4Q 2023 Repurchase request deadline 1 1/13/23 4/14/23 7/7/23 10/6/23 Anticipated repurchase pricing date 2 1/13/23 4/14/23 7/7/23 10/6/23 Repurchase payment deadline 3 1/20/23 4/21/23 7/14/23 10/13/23
+1Q 2023 2Q 2023 3Q 2023 4Q 2023 Repurchase request deadline 1/13/23 4/14/23 7/7/23 10/6/23 Anticipated repurchase pricing date 1/13/23 4/14/23 7/7/23 10/6/23 Repurchase payment deadline 1/20/23 4/21/23 7/14/23 10/13/23

 The Fund is an unlisted closed-end "interval fund."
 Limited liquidity is provided to shareholders only through the Fund's quarterly repurchase offers for no less than 10% and not more than 25%.
 Accordingly, there is no guarantee that an investor will be able to sell shares in the amount that the investor desires to sell.
 Under normal market conditions, the Fund currently expects to conduct quarterly repurchase offers of 10% of the Fund's outstanding shares at NAV.
 There is no secondary market for the Fund's shares, and one is not expected to develop.
 Investors should consider shares of the Fund to be an illiquid investment.
 (1) Dates are subject to change.
-(2) Repurchase Request Deadline - the date by which the Fund must receive repurchase offer or withdrawals or modifications of previously submitted repurchase requests for such repurchase offer.
-(3) Repurchase Pricing Date - the date on which the Fund determines the NAV applicable to the repurchase of the Fund's consider the investment Deadline - the date by which the Fund shares.
+(2) Repurchase Deadline - the date by which the Fund must paychase requests submitted by shareholders in response to a repurchase offer or withdrawals or modifications of previously submitted repurchase requests for such repurchase Pricing Date - the date on which the Fund determines the NAV applicable to the repurchase of the Fund's common shares.
 (4) Repurchase Payment Deadline - the date by which the Fund must pay shareholders for any common shares repurchased.
-Investors should consider the investment objectives, risks, charges and expenses of the Fund's consider information are contained in the Fund's prospectus, which may be obtained by contacting your investment professional or by visiting www.kkrfunds.com.
-Please read the prospectus carefully before you invest or send money.
+Investors should consider the investment objectives, risks, charges and expenses of the Fund carefully before investing.
+This and other information are contained in the Fund's prospectus, which may be obtained by contacting your investment professional or by visiting www.kkfunds.com.

-APPENDIX C Glossary
+APPENDIX C

+Glossary